 Put reminders in the agenda to make sure the plan is followed.
 Is this schedule to hard?
-Than schedule two weeks for each theme.
+Then schedule two weeks for each theme.

 Join expat communities

 Most large cities in the Netherlands have a vibrating expat-community.
 For example, there is Expat Sport Lounge Rotterdam and Amsterdam Mamas (for international parents).
-Meet each other and use each others network to improve Dutch and the social life of your kids and yourself.
+Meet each other and use one another's network to improve Dutch and the social life of your kids and yourself.
 Search for specific groups on internations.org, Facebook or Meetup.com.